Pa. Turnpike To Introduce 5% Toll Increase Starting This Weekend

 The Pennsylvania Turnpike’s rates have been rising steadily for more than 10 years to pay for construction and repair work along the roadways.

-“The most common toll for a passenger vehicle will increase from $1.60 to $1.70 for E-ZPass customers and from $3.90 to $4.10 for Toll By Plate customers,” officials said.MORE NEWS: Mother Says Father Mistook Daughter For Intruder, Fatally Shot Her
+“The most common toll for a passenger vehicle will increase from $1.60 to $1.70 for E-ZPass customers and from $3.90 to $4.10 for Toll By Plate customers,” officials said.MORE NEWS: Landslide Shuts Down Hamburg Road In Ridgemont, Causes Power Outages

 A full list of all toll rates for the new year can be found here.